moeed1990/pms/README.md

 Step 4: Activate Environment using this command for mac "source pms_venv/bin/activate" for windows user "venv\Scripts\activate"
 Step 5: installing the requirements for a project command "pip install -r requirements.txt"

-To Run database requirement
+To Run database (use sqllite)
 python manage.py migrate

-To Run Server
+To Run Server:
 python manage.py runserver

 To Create Superuser to access /admin/ url